Varicose Veins and Venous Ulcers

 • Elevate legs when possible

-• Compression, stockings, if arterial insufficiency is excluded
+• Compression stockings, only if arterial insufficiency is excluded by a normal ABPIAnkle-brachial pressure index

-1st line: duplex US to confirm diagnosis and plan treatment.
+1st line: duplex ultrasound to confirm diagnosis and plan treatment.

 Interventional treatment options:

-• Surgical ligation and stripping of affected vein
+• Surgical ligation (tying off) and stripping (removal) of affected vein

 Leg Venous Ulcer Guidelines